 I am a Nationally Certified Alexander Technique teacher offering individual lessons and classes in the Bronxville / Yonkers area of Westchester County, New York.
-And I offer Alexander Technique lessons at Hoff-Barthelson Music School in Scarsdale, New York, a nationally recognized community music school, where I also teach voice lessons.
 I have Bachelor’s and Master’s Degrees in Vocal Performance from Indiana University.

 I found the Alexander Technique after experiencing pain since young adulthood.
 I have always been active.
 I walked a lot, swam when I could and more recently figure skated.
 Even with all of this activity I was still in pain most of the time.
 So, I continued to explore other ways of healing.
 I went to physical therapy, and saw chiropractors and an acupuncturist.
 My pain persisted.
 Finally my doctor, finding nothing medically wrong with me, recommended I take yoga classes.
 She thought yoga would strengthen my body and ease the pain.